Nuitka/Nuitka-website/doc/posts/nuitka-release-11.rst

    show e.g. in onefile compression.
 Fixed in 1.0.5 already.

--  Onefile: Fix, using a too old ``zstandard`` without finding another Python with a suitable one, lead to runtime unpacking errors.
+-  Onefile: Fix, using a too old ``zstandard`` without finding another Python with a suitable one, lead to run time unpacking errors.
 Fixed in 1.0.6 already.

 -  Fix, the inline copy of Jinja2 imported ``logging`` for no good